Microchip-MPLAB-Harmony/quick_docs/basic/open_an_existing_harmony_3_project/readme.md

 - <a href="https://microchipdeveloper.com/xc32:installation" target="_blank">Install MPLAB XC32 Compiler</a>
 - <a href="https://microchipdeveloper.com/harmony3:mhc-overview#install" target="_blank">Install the MPLAB Harmony Configurator (MHC)</a>
 - <a href="https://github.com/Microchip-MPLAB-Harmony/contentmanager/wiki" target="_blank">Download the MPLAB Harmony Framework</a>

-If you would rather learn how to create an MPLAB Harmony project from scratch, visit the "[Create your first Harmony v3 Project](../create_first_harmony_3_project/readme.md) page.

 ## Steps